 Monks bring whisky distilling techniques to Ireland and Scotland.

-When monasteries are disbanded in England by King Henry VII, many monks find that distillation is a way for them to earn their living — whisky becomes more accessible to the public than ever.
+When monasteries are disbanded in England by King Henry VIII, many monks find that distillation is a way for them to earn their living — whisky becomes more accessible to the public than ever.

 During the American Revolution, whisky is very valuable and actually used by many distillers as a form of currency!